momosetkn/doma/docs/query/select.rst

   EmployeeDao dao = new EmployeeDaoImpl();
   List<Employee> list = dao.selectByDepartmentName("ACCOUNT", options);

-The method that name is started *forUpdate* for pessimistic concurrency control is prepared such as ``forUpdateNowait`` method that do not wait for getting lock and ``forUpdate`` method that can specify lock target table or column alias.
+``SelectOptions`` provides methods for pessimistic concurrency control with names starting with `forUpdate`, such as ``forUpdate`` to specify aliases for tables or columns to be locked, and ``forUpdateNowait`` to acquire locks without waiting.

-Pessimistic concurrency control is executed by rewriting original SQL writing in file.
+Pessimistic concurrency control is achieved by rewriting the original SQL, which must meet the following conditions:
-Original SQL must be satisfied condition below.

-* SQL is SELECT clauses
+* it is a SELECT statement.
-* In top level, set operation is not executed like UNION, EXCEPT, INTERSECT.(But using at subquery is able)
+* it does not perform set operations like UNION, EXCEPT, or INTERSECT at the top level (though subqueries are allowed).
-* Pessimistic concurrency control process is not included.
+* it does not include pessimistic concurrency control operations.

-Part or all of pessimistic concurrency control method can not used according to the database dialect.
+Depending on the dialect, some or all of the methods for pessimistic concurrency control may not be available for use.

 +------------------+-----------------------------------------------------------------------------+
 | Dialect          |    Description                                                              |